Building Codes: Driving Growth through Innovation, Resilience and Safety

 The ICC Family of Companies

-There are three ICC subsidiaries that support the green, sustainable and energy fields and are dedicated to the construction of safe, sustainable, affordable and resilient structures:
+In addition to ANCR, there are three other ICC subsidiaries that support the green, sustainable and energy fields and are dedicated to the construction of safe, sustainable, affordable and resilient structures:

 ICC-Evaluation Service (ICC-ES) Environmental Programs